EdenKhaos/EdenKhaos/README.md

 Hi I'm Heather!

 I'm newer to the world of coding but have tons of experience in design, sustainability and building spaces that function awesomely.
 I'm a huge nerd in gaming, anime, epic music, outdoor adventures and world traveling.
 I love to change things up and adapt when new challenges arise.
-Overall, I love to solve problems that seem impossible and always have been a student of life where "Learning.
+Overall, I love to solve problems that seem impossible and always have been a student of life where **"Learning.
 Never.
-Stops.".
+Stops."**.

 ## ❓ Fun Facts: